Discovering Paradise: Exploring the Cinque Terre in 3 days

 The view looking back at Vernazza

 The Vernazza – Monterosso al Mare section hugs the spectacular coastline completely.
-I’m not going to lie here, there are steep “undulating” stairways (to be honest quite a lot of these) and narrow paths here on uneven ground.
-Be aware of where you are stepping so you don’t roll an ankle.
+I’m not going to lie here, there are several steep “undulating” stairways and narrow paths here on some very uneven

 If you are lucky, you may come across an older gentleman by the name of Gino (I think!), possibly the happiest man alive, he will serenade you with his saxophone, its a wonderful and surprising addition to the morning – stop for a quick dance break.

 On the approach to Monterosso al Mare you can spy the beach and its colourful orange and green umbrellas – It’s almost time for a swim!
-Grab yourself a cold drink, book a sunlounger (around €20) and get into the sea, the cool, azure water is practically orgasmic (sorry!) after a long hot walk.

 A beach scene with dozens of umbrellas striped with green and orange, the calm azure water is lapping invitingly onto the sand

-Top Tips: Walking the Sentiero Azzurro
+Top Tips: Walking the Sentiero Azzurro (the blue path)

 • Buy your ticket in advance and carry with you.
 NOTE: Ticket checks are carried at random by park rangers.